 I am often asked whether my roots and the history of my country influence my artistic work.
 I don’t have an answer to this question.
 I was three when my family fled Bosnia-Herzegovina to the Netherlands.
 I was raised with the influence of two different cultures.
 I went to a Dutch art academy and was educated to think about art in a Western way / attitude; raised in the Netherlands, surrounded Dutch conventions, suddenly something – the Bosnian? – slips through my body language, my work, my oral language.
 Is it subconsciously present in my work?

-This project and the residency program is financed by Gerbrandy Fonds, Netherlands.
+The project and the residency program in 2019 was financed by the Mondriaan Fund and the Gerbrandy Fund, Netherlands.